 First let’s examine what’s happening.

-Did you know that 68% of people check their smartphones within 15 minutes of waking up – these days its upward of 80%!
+In 2018, 68% of people check their smartphones within 15 minutes of waking up – these days its upward of 80%!

 They’re either catching up with friends, on social media, searching for a product/service, reading an article or watching youtube – mobile devices are at the centre of our lives.
 I have to admit, that the first thing I reach for in the morning is my iPhone!